Triumph sprung hub: Reception

 Turner had intended to introduce the sprung hub with Triumph's 1940 motorcycles, but the outbreak of the Second World War prevented this; the sprung hub was ultimately introduced in 1946.
 The Mk.
 2 version replaced the original in 1951.
 While the original version was provided with a grease nipple, the Mk.
 II version had no provision for greasing, with the factory grease packing expected to last for 20000 mi.
 The sprung hub was the only rear suspension offered with Triumph's parallel-twin motorcycles until 1955.

 Legacy

-The sprung hub is remembered as one of the first motorcycle products to have a safety warning cast into its housing.
-It is also remembered for inadequacy, being described as "a pain in the rear end" and "one of the weirdest and worst rear suspension systems of all time."
+The sprung hub is remembered as one of the first motorcycle products to have a safety warning cast into its housing, warning of the risk of dismantling the spring housing inside the hub and releasing the powerful springs.
+It is also remembered for inadequacy, being described as "a pain in the rear end" and "one of the weirdest and worst rear suspension systems of all time".